exo-archives/aio-ecm-wcm/patch/WCM-2828/readme.txt

-ummary
+Summary

     * Status: Search in FO: bug when the result number exceeds 250
     * CCP Issue: CCP-429, Product Jira Issue : WCM-2828
     * Complexity: HIGH
-    * Impacted Client(s): CG95 and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * When the result number exceeds 250, there won't be any result found.
     * Only the first page results are displayed.

 Fix description

-How the problem is fixed ?
+How the problem is fixed?

     *  Change the way to create/get the iterator if the results is bigger than 250.